JvanKatwijk/qt-dab/README.md

 =================================================================

 *Qt-DAB* is designed to be used  with a broad variety of SDR devices.
-Qt-DAB  has built-in support for a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.
+Qt-DAB  supports  a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.
 Precompiled versions for Windows and Linux (x64) are available.
 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.